-Granular data is important, but quality data is only useful if it can be instantly transmitted outside the building and continuously analyzed.
+Granular data are important, but quality data is only useful if it can be instantly transmitted outside the building and continuously analyzed.
 The second hurdle in implementing a robust system is guaranteeing reliable connection to the cloud.

 To ensure reliability, Enertiv’s meters both store data locally and upload the encrypted data to the cloud in real time.
 Usually, this connection is to a dedicated cellular network, which also eliminates the need to wait on IT departments for access to the internal network.